-So let’s explore some obvious issues that are traditional in most home construction processes.
+Let’s explore some obvious issues that are traditional in most home construction processes.
 Where do we post things like:

 - Stairway and the Railings – good question, remember the key to all of this, BE CONSISTENT.
 If you post this data to the framing section, then always post this information there.
-So the best way to address this is to think about this up front.
+The best way to address this is to think about this up front.
 For me, I look at this as two different types of stairs.
 There are the traditional types that are not included in allowances, normally the straight up and down stairs.
 To me this is a part of the interior trim; therefore, include those costs in code section six.
 However, in custom homes, stairs are sometimes allocated to the allowances.
 This is because the stairway is not traditionally straight up and down.
 You often see multiple tiers with landing sections or you have customized railings or even a customized handrail.
 You may even get one with a chair lift.
-So where would you go with this?
+Where would you go with this?
 In my opinion, I would keep this in section seven because it relates to allowance items.
 It doesn’t relate to floors very well, it is definitely closer to the wall function; but because this type of stairway is highly customized and an allowance item, you may have more success by posting the expenses in seven.
 But whatever you decide, do it the same way in the future!
 This is the only way you can compare future estimates to prior accomplishments.
-So a simple answer is:
+A simple answer is: